Top 5 PropTech VCs: A Founder's Guide

 Image of Shadow Ventures- Top VCs in PropTech

-Shadow Ventures is an Atlanta-based firm that invests exclusively in technology for the built environment, covering sectors like construction and commercial real estate.
-They focus on providing capital to companies at the seed and early stages.
+Based in Atlanta, Shadow Ventures is a venture capital firm that invests exclusively in technology for the built environment.
+They focus on startups bringing innovation to industries like construction and commercial real estate.

 • Founded year: 2018

-• Notable portfolio companies: ICON, Local Logic, InfoTycoon, OnScale
+• Notable portfolio companies: ICON, InfoTycoon, OnScale, Local Logic

 You can refer to their website here.